jpjh/COMPMUT/docs/COMPMUT_exp_1_knockouts.md

 media did not show substantial loss or conjugation of either plasmid sufficient to significantly impact calculation of relative fitness.

-The whole experiment was repeated twice.
+The whole experiment was repeated twice (giving two levels of `experiment`).

 #### Calculation of relative fitness and generation of figures